aboelkassem/Software-and-Service-Oriented-Architecture/Software Architecture/README.md

 - **Development View ⇒** focuses of details of software development and considers elements like programming languages, libraries and tools, also beside code it handles project management details like scheduling, budgets and work assignments.
 - **Physical View** ⇒ focuses on handles logical, process and development views in different nodes or hardware for running the system, a UML Deployment Diagram express how the pieces of a system are deployed into hardware.

-No all software architectures need to be documented using 4 + 1 view model, if any of the view is useless so can be ignored.
+Not all software architectures need to be documented using 4 + 1 view model, if any of the view is useless so can be ignored.

 ### UML Component Diagram